gchq/sleeper/docs/12-design.md

 ## State store

 The state store for a table holds information about the files that are currently in the table, and how those files are partitioned.
 Information about files is stored by creating file references, and by keeping track of the number of references to a file.
+A file reference represents a subset of the data in a file that exists entirely within a partition.
 This means you can have multiple references to the same file, spread across multiple partitions.

 The state store allows for information about the file references in a partition to be retrieved, new file references to be added, a list of all the partitions to be retrieved, etc. It also allows the results of a compaction job to be atomically committed in which the references to the input files are removed, and new file references are created for the output file.

 There are currently two state store implementations, one that stores the data in DynamoDB and one that stores it